Non-Markovian dynamics of the giant atom beyond the rotating-wave approximation: Benchmark at zero temperature

 Figure~\ref{pb_diff_methods} shows the time evolution of the excitation probability of a two-level giant atom, $P_{ee}=\la e|\rho_S|e\ra$, at zero temperature and for three chosen time delay parameters $\tau$.
 The atom is initially prepared in the excited state.
 We compare the exact solution under the RWA (blue dotted), the Redfield master equation (black solid), and the HEOM simulation (red dashed).
 Concerning the QuTiP HEOM implementation, the real and imaginary parts of the BCF at zero temperature are expanded into exponential terms using the ESPRIT method, as illustrated in Fig.~\ref{SD_BCF_plot}(b).
 To ensure convergence of the HEOM simulation, we increased the number of ESPRIT fit terms from $(N_{\rm R},N_{\rm I}) = (6,7)$ in (a) to $(375,378)$ in (b) and $(743,750)$ in (c), while keeping the simulation depth fixed at $N_c=2$.

-In the Markovian case of zero delay time in Fig.~\ref{pb_diff_methods}(a), the excitation probability exhibits simple exponential decay, with all three methods showing excellent agreement.
+In the zero-delay limit $\tau \rightarrow 0$, corresponding to the Markovian scenario shown in Fig.~\ref{pb_diff_methods}(a), the excitation probability exhibits expected exponential decay, with all three methods showing excellent agreement.
 In contrast, the non-Markovian regime, in which the delay time (b) is comparable to or (c) exceeds the atomic relaxation time, leads to clear deviations from exponential decay.
 The Redfield master equation is then no longer accurate, and in particular, it fails to capture any excitation revivals in case (c), underscoring its limitations in modeling long-time memory effects.
 The numerically exact simulations on the other hand agree well with the RWA single-photon analytical results.
 HEOM is therefore well-suited for extensions to finite temperatures and stronger couplings, where an analytical solution based on the single-phonon assumption is no longer available.